 - Sun protection – sun screen, hat.

-- First aid kit – Take along some band aid, mosquito repellent, etc.
+- First aid kit – Take along some band aid, mosquito repellent, allergy medicine, etc.

 4. Safety Rules –

 You may want to talk to your kids about this and remind them during hikes.

 - Stay close to parent/adult accompanying the kids.
 We have a 5 step rule which means they can only be 5 steps away from us at any time, and in sight.
 Have to remind them as kids do get carried away.

 - Don’t pick flowers, mushrooms, and other items.
 My kids do pick up some small dried twigs or sticks sometimes, which is put back before we leave.

 - Take frequent breaks as needed.